We're on a mission to accelerate

 Managing Director, Malta European Affiliates

 Dr. Michael Geyer directs Malta’s operations in Europe, with a focus on Malta’s multiple concurrent energy storage projects in the Iberian Peninsula and Germany.
-He has nearly forty years of experience in the international energy and telecommunications sectors, having led the installation of projects spanning the continents of Europe, Africa, and Asia.
+Dr. Geyerhas nearly forty years of experience in the international energy and telecommunications sectors, having led the installation of projects spanning the continents of Europe, Africa, and Asia.

-He is author or co-author of more than 60 publications in his field, including technical books, journals, conference papers, studies, and reports.
+He has authored and co-author of more than 60 publications, including technical books, journals, conference papers, studies, and reports.
 Dr. Geyer earned his Doctor of Engineering from the University of Duisberg-Essen, and his Physik-Diplom in physics from the University of Tübingen.
 He has also done graduate studies at the University of Stuttgart and the University of Oregon.

 Project Structuring Specialist

 Martin has more than 20 years of experience developing, building, and managing energy infrastructure assets in the U.S. and Latin America.
 His experience includes wind, biomass, hydro, solar, and natural gas-fired electric generation projects as well as natural gas transportation and electric transmission lines.